IsaacDsouza/IsaacDsouza/README.md

-## Greetings! 👋
+## 👋 About Me

-I am Isaac Marian Dsouza, currently pursuing my B.Tech Degree in Computer Science with specialization in Artificial Intelligence(2026).
+I am Isaac Marian Dsouza, currently pursuing my B.Tech in Computer Science with a specialization in Artificial Intelligence (2026).

-A highly driven and enthusiastic individual with a strong foundation in data analytics and machine learning, aiming to solve real-world problems through data-driven solutions.
-Experienced in
-Python, SQL, and data visualization tools, with hands-on practice in analyzing, cleaning, and modeling data to generate actionable insights.
-Also skilled as a Full Stack Developer with experience in TypeScript, React.js, Mongodb, etc bringing a unique blend of analytical thinking and technical implementation to build modern, data-powered applications focused on functionality, accessibility, anduser experience.
+Machine learning enthusiast with hands-on experience building real-world AI solutions using Python, Azure OpenAI, and modern data pipelines.
+Adept at integrating advanced AI, RAG, NL2SQL, and multi-modal capabilities into production systems, leveraging technologies such as Redis vectors, Chroma, and cloud-based databases.
+Strong background in DevOps and containerization (Docker, Azure Cloud), ensuring scalable and reliable deployment of applications.
+Skilled in data analytics, modeling, and visualization, with expertise in SQL and end-to-end data workflows.
+Proficient full stack developer (FastAPI, React, TypeScript) focused on delivering robust, user-centric solutions.

-I have 1+ years of experience working in a SECURITY SERVICES & SOLUTIONS company - [BROADBITS](https://broadbits.com/), as a Full Stack Developer(Django+Typescript+React+PostgreSQL+Swagger).
+I have 1+ years of experience at [BROADBITS](https://broadbits.com/), a security services & solutions company, as a Full Stack Developer (Django, TypeScript, React, PostgreSQL, Swagger).

-For more details, visit my website - [isaacmariandsouza.com](https://www.isaacmariandsouza.com/)
+For more details, visit my website: [isaacmariandsouza.com](https://www.isaacmariandsouza.com/)

 ---